questions to ask before marriage

 Whether it’s giving the silent treatment when you are fuming inside or yelling at each other, every person has their way of dealing with unpleasant situations.
 These ways often become an integral part of the relationship dynamics.

-You can talk to a premarital counsellor who can help you direct you toward a much easier way to handle stress as an individual and as a team.
+Because marriage is not the destination, but the initiation of a long journey.
+Therefore, this is one of the most important questions to ask before marriage.
+You can cite incidents from the past where you have handled stress badly to assess where each of you stands.
+You can talk to a premarital counselor who can help you direct you toward a much easier way to handle stress as an individual and as a team.

 7. What are your thoughts on conflict resolution?